import warnings

 The EDA we did using the built-in pandas functions was a bit limited and user-input heavy.
 The ydata-profiling library aims to automate the legwork of EDA for you.
 It generates ‘profile’ reports from a pandas DataFrame.
 For each column, many statistics are computed and then relayed in an interactive HTML report.

-This is a full on report about everything in our dataset!
-We can see, for instance, that we have 17 numerical variables, 0 boolean, and 4 categorical (which includes string), and 1 datetime.
-The overview also tells us the number of observations, that we have 1.2% of values missing across all columns, and we have zero duplicates.
+For instance, running it on Grinnell House Sales gives a very detailed run down (not shown.)
+It says that there are 17 numerical variables, 0 boolean, and 4 categorical (which includes string), and 1 datetime.
+The overview also reveals 1.2% of values are missing across all columns, and that there are zero duplicates.

-The warnings page shows where pandas-profiling really shines.
+There is a warnings page that shows where ydata-profiling really shines.
 It flags potential issues with the data that should be taken into account in any subsequent analysis.
-For example, although not relevant here, the report will say if there are very unbalanced classes in a low cardinality categorical variable.
+For example, the report will say if there are very unbalanced classes in a low cardinality categorical variable.

 Run ydata-profiling on the ‘titanic’ dataset.